Misporey/alx-pre_course/README.md

 * My name is Abdul Jabbar and upcoming software engineer.
 * This my first file on Alx programm.
 * I abide to do hard thing.
-* And learn hard as well
-* happy coding